 Detecting mechanical faults in bearings and machinery has long been recognized as being important for preventing catastrophic failure and effective maintenance planning.
 The human senses of sound and touch were the first mechanisms used to detect machinery problems.
-Electronic sensors have since offered the ability to feel and listen to machinery with more precision, at more locations and over more time than was ever before possible.
+Electronic sensors have since offered the ability to feel and listen to machinery with more precision, at more locations, and over more time than was ever before possible.
 Interpretation of the electronic signals delivered by these sensors has provided the maintenance engineer with the diagnostic information necessary to pinpoint bearing faults, thus enabling a more efficient and predictable maintenance effort.
 However, skilled and trained personnel have been required to effectively interpret this diagnostic information.
 As electronic sensors have become more sophisticated, so too have the diagnostic techniques, leading to the ability of earlier detection of failures with less required skill.

-PeakVueTM data analysis offers a proven technique for the early detection of high-frequency, impact-related failures, such as bearing or gear faults due to wear, loss of lubrication and contamination.
-This method provides a measure of the true peak acceleration at high frequencies, which gives an indication of impending failure.
-Trending PeakVueTM data can provide an indication of a problem that can be further diagnosed using spectral measurements.
-The acquisition and trending of PeakVueTM data has required the knowledge and use of expensive and sophisticated vibration data collection equipment, until now.
+PeakVueTM data analysis offers a proven technique for the early detection of high frequency, impact-related failures, such as bearing or gear faults due to wear, loss of lubrication, and contamination.
+This method provides a measure of the true peak acceleration, at high frequencies, which gives an indication of impending failure.
+Trending PeakVue data can provide an indication of a problem that can be further diagnosed using spectral measurements.
+The acquisition and trending of PeakVue data has required the knowledge and use of expensive and sophisticated vibration data collection equipment, until now.

-IMI Sensors Model 682C05 Bearing Fault Detector (BFD) provides high-frequency PeakVueTM data as a 4 to 20 mA output signal that can be monitored with conventional process monitoring equipment, such as a DCS, PLC or SCADA system.
-Furthermore, the unit provides a second 4 to 20 mA output signal proportional to overall, low-frequency vibration.
-This low-frequency signal provides an indication of machine running speed faults such as imbalance, misalignment, and looseness.
+The Model 682A05 Bearing Fault Detector provides high frequency PeakVue data as a 4 to 20 mA output signal that can be monitored with conventional process monitoring equipment, such as a DCS, PLC, or SCADA system.
+Furthermore, the unit provides a second 4 to 20 mA output signal proportional to overall, low frequency vibration.
+This low frequency signal provides an indication of machine running speed faults such as imbalance, misalignment, and looseness.
 An analog output signal is provided for diagnostic, spectral measurements.
 The familiar DIN rail package installs conveniently alongside other process signal conditioners.
-The BFD uses proven, PeakVueTM early detection methodology, requires less operator training, works with existing process monitoring equipment, and offers the advantage of 24/7 monitoring.
+The Model 682A05 Bearing Fault Detector uses proven, PeakVue early detection methodology, requires less operator training, works with existing process monitoring equipment, and offers the advantage of 24/7 monitoring.

-Introduction
+1. Introduction

-IMI Sensors Bearing Fault Detector (Model 682B05) is a patented DIN rail signal conditioner that interfaces to an ICP® accelerometer.
-The device converts the accelerometer signal into two industry-standard 4 to 20 mA output signals.
+IMI Sensors' (A Division of PCB Piezotronics, Inc.) Model 682A05 Bearing Fault Detector module is a DIN rail signal conditioner that interfaces to an ICP® accelerometer.
+The device converts the accelerometer signal into two industry standard 4 to 20 mA output signals.
 The first 4 to 20 mA output is linearly representative of the overall vibration level in velocity or acceleration units.
-This overall velocity vibration level is acquired over a 10-1,000 Hz bandwidth, which is sensitive to machine faults such as imbalance, misalignment and others that manifest themselves at lower frequencies around running speed or harmonics thereof.
+This overall velocity vibration level is acquired over a 10-1000 Hz bandwidth, which is sensitive to machine faults such as imbalance, misalignment, and others that manifest themselves at lower frequencies around running speed or harmonics thereof.